RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SetupMetalsMover.md

 * **constraints_only**: Only add constraints and do not set up covalent bonds/variant types.
 Useful for restoring constraints added by metal setup after they have been deleted.

 ###Example
-The following script applies metal-binding constraints to the input pose, then relaxes it using the [[FastRelax]] mover:
+The following script applies metal-binding constraints to the input pose, then relaxes it using the [[FastRelax|FastRelaxMover]] mover:

 ```xml
 <ROSETTASCRIPTS>